Loading...

 Supervised Field Inspections

-40 hours field training and 5 actual inspections with licensed/experienced inspector inspections
+40 hours of field training and 5 actual inspections with an experienced home inspector inspections

 Approved Education Providers